pivotal/docs-tap/learning-center/workshop-content/workshop-runtime.md

 # Workshop runtime

 Your workshop content can script the steps a user must run for a workshop.
 In some cases, you must parameterize that content with information from the runtime environment.
-Data variables in workshop content allow this to a degree, but you might want to automate this by using scripts executed in the workshop container to set up configuration files.
+Data variables in workshop content allow this to a degree, but you can automate this by using scripts executed in the workshop container to set up configuration files.

 Do this by supplying setup scripts that run when the container is started.
 You can also run persistent background processes in the container that perform extra work for you while a workshop is being run.